Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 ```

 Logistic Regression Model:
 The accuracy of the Logistic Regression model is 68%.
+Accuracy is the proportion of true results among the total number of cases examined.
+It measures the model's overall effectiveness.

 The precision for predicting non-default (0) is fairly high at 82%, indicating that when the model predicts non-default, it's correct 82% of the time.
-However, the precision for predicting default (1) is quite low at 31%, which means the model isn't as reliable when it predicts a default.
+Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.

-The recall, or sensitivity, for non-default predictions is 76%, and for default predictions is 39%.
+The recall, or sensitivity, for non-default predictions is 76%.
 This means the model correctly identifies 76% of the non-default cases and 39% of the default cases.

+However, for default (1), the precision and recall are quite low (0.31 and 0.39 respectively), indicating that the model struggles to correctly identify and predict default instances.

+We need to look into different strategies for dealing with class imbalance, such as oversampling the minority class, undersampling the majority class, or using a different classification algorithm that is more robust to class imbalance.

+The F1 score is the weighted average of Precision and Recall.

+The support is simply the number of instances of each class in the provided dataset.

 Probability of Default (PD)
 ```python